Save money on Christmas streaming

 Instead, to save money, your best bet is to find someone who already has a Standard or Premium subscription and ask them to add you as an “extra member”.
 This will give you your own account, with your own log-in details, but you’ll be limited to just one profile and you’ll only be able to watch and download on once device at any time.

-This will cost them £4.99 a month, added to their normal bill, so you’ll need to send them the cash or agree some form of reciprocation.
+This will cost them £4.99 or £5.99 a month (depending on whether you want ads or not), added to their normal bill, so you’ll need to send them the cash or agree some form of reciprocation.
 It’s an ongoing charge too, so if you don’t want it to carry on beyond Christmas make sure you let them know (they’ll need to cancel it).

 Netflix Christmas favourites: